karenfreemansmith/karenfreemansmith.github.io/README.md

   * work experience with skills highlighted (uses span tag)
   * why I'm attending Epicodus
   * my hobbies and interests
-* Fixed navbar at bottom (uses ul tags)
+* Fixed navbar at top (uses ul tags) with responsive/collapsible features
+* Pages are responsive and should display at most widths
-* Create a gh-pages branch so that your site can be viewed on [GitHub Pages](http://karenfreemansmith.github.io/myportfolio)
+* Site can be viewed on [GitHub Pages](http://karenfreemansmith.github.io/myportfolio)
-* Commit every major code change.
+* Commit history shows major changes (and some minor ones)
 * Include a README.md in your GitHub repository.

 ### Setup/Installation